 Record Type

 Select ALIAS from the drop-down list.
-An ALIAS record points a domain name to another domain name.
-The system automatically performs recursive resolution and returns the final IP address.
+This record type points a domain name to another domain name.
+Alibaba Cloud DNS automatically performs recursive resolution and returns the final IP address.

 Hostname